The Powerful Link Between Music and Memory: What the Science Shows

 - Leafy greens such as kale, spinach, and collards are rich in brain-healthy nutrients like folate and vitamin E.

-- Take care to avoid eating sugar and processed foods, which can not only increase brain fog, but worsen other menopausal symptoms, like hot flashes and sleep disruptions.
+- Take care to avoid eating sugar and processed foods, which can not only increase brain fog but also worsen other menopausal symptoms, like hot flashes and sleep disruptions.

 - Eating dairy products rich in calcium can also help offset your risk of developing osteoporosis, which increases during menopause.